Treatments for pleural mesothelioma

 Radiation therapy

-External beam radiation therapy is given to relieve pain or control the symptoms of unresectable pleural mesothelioma.
+Radiation therapy uses high-energy rays or particles to destroy cancer cells.
+External radiation therapy can be used to relieve pain or control the symptoms of unresectable pleural mesothelioma (called palliative radiation therapy).

 Recurrent pleural mesothelioma